 Full-Time: 3 hour tutorials conducted 5 times a week on weekdays (between 10 – 6 pm)

 Part-Time: 2.5 hour tutorials conducted 4 times a week on weeknights (7-10 pm)

-Intake commences every mid-February and mid-August of the year.
+Intake commences every mid-April and mid-October of the year.

 Kindly call or email us for more information on the registration.

 Course Structure and Outline